Equipment renovations underway at Scottsbluff airport

 A Department of Transportation (DOT) hold-in order required the airline to honor existing contracts and to continue providing service to the airports until a new carrier can be found, regardless of contract length.
 Western Nebraska Regional Airport’s contract with SkyWest would expire at the end of January 2023.

-Aguallo said SkyWest will provide their plans to the airports on June 24.
+Aguallo said SkyWest will provide its plans to the airports on June 24.

 “Us and every other airport in the country that’s dealing with this SkyWest issue right now has reached out to the DOT and the Essential Air Service program to ask for that extension,” he said.